Signs Your Great Dane is Spoiled

 - Weekly brushing to remove loose hair

-- Monthly baths (unless they get particularly dirty)
+- Monthly baths (unless they get filthy)

 - Regular nail trimming